ZapoVerde/RoboSmith/docs/specifications/Task 0 - Overview.md

 **Goal:** Establish the core, non-UI backend services and prove they can be initialized and operated in a headless environment.
 This phase focuses on the singleton services that form the application's backbone.

 *   **1.1.
 Implement the `ApiPoolManager`:**
     * Build the "failover-driven round-robin" logic for managing multiple API keys.
+    * **Implement the per-call logging system to save `AiCallLog` files (with request, response, tokens, and latency) to the `.vision/logs/` directory.
+This is a prerequisite for the AI Call Inspector.**
     * Write integration tests to prove the failover mechanism works, fulfilling **V1 Success Criterion 5.4**.

 *   **1.2.
 Implement the `ContextPartitionerService`:**
     *   Create the service wrapper around the pre-compiled `roberto-mcp` binary, including logic to select the correct binary for the host OS and architecture.